Forward Party (United States): Organization and membership

 After its merger and official founding in July 2022, the party's positions included founding co-chairs Andrew Yang (2020 Democratic presidential candidate), Christine Todd Whitman (former Republican governor of New Jersey), and Michael S. Willner (businessman), as well as co-CEOs Matt Shinners (from July–September 2022 and then interim CEO from September 2022–February 2023, when he became the chief strategy and operating officer) and Miles Taylor (former Republican who served as Homeland Security official in the Trump administration).
 David Jolly, another former Republican who had joined the Serve America Movement, was also reported to take a leadership role.

 Other individuals in party positions include chief executive officer Lindsey Williams Drath (former Republican National Convention member), chairperson Kerry Healey (former Republican and Lieutenant Governor of Massachusetts under Mitt Romney), national organizing director Will Conway (former Republican), and advisory board members like Joe Sestak (former Democratic U.S. Representative).
+Mindy Finn became vice president of advancement in 2026.

 Forward had 1126 members in California and the Common Sense Party of California had 15,010 (as of October 20, 2025).
 It is unclear if they are still working together.
-Forward had 693 members in Florida (as of October 16, 2024), 400 members in Colorado (as of July 31, 2025), and 3002 members in Utah (as of August 18, 2025).
+Forward had 1043 members in Florida (as of July 21, 2025), 439 members in Colorado (as of December 31, 2025), and 3002 members in Utah (as of August 18, 2025).
+At the end of 2025, the party claimed 250,232 supporters.
 Abbreviated FWD, the party colors are purple, cyan, blue, red, navy blue, and white.
 Its slogans include "Moving Forward Together" and "Not Left.
 Not Right.
 Forward", the latter of which is almost exactly the same as the Unity Party.